-Golden Boot odds matter because they show how the market is reading the whole tournament before a ball is kicked.
+Golden Boot odds matter because they show how a sportsbook is reading the tournament before a ball is kicked.
 A scorer's price is really a mix of form, role, penalty duty, draw strength and how long the market thinks his team will last.

 Quick Answer